 All factors taken into consideration, we threw the results into a boiling cauldron and did a little bit of hocus pocus, revealing that London is the most haunted place in the UK.

 With a spooky history that includes legendary cases such as the Enfield haunting (which appeared in the 2016 blockbuster The Conjuring 2) and reported sightings of a ghostly Dick Turpin, it’s no surprise the capital city topped the list.
 Brighton and Cardiff claimed second and third place respectively, while Edinburgh just scraped the top 10.

 Take a look at the table below to see the full list of cities we investigated, and to find somewhere spooky near you!

 Although Truro didn’t make the top 25, Cornwall's creepy locations were never far off our radar.
 Locations like The Jamaica Inn on Bodmin Moor, where resident spirits include a malevolent highwayman who walks through locked doors, and creepy Bodmin Jail, which hosts eerie ghost‐hunting nights, cropped up consistently.

 And who can forget the Wheal Coates mine, which is said to be haunted by the souls of the miners who died there?
 All these supernatural goings-on prove that you don’t have to head to the bright lights to feel an ethereal chill!

 So if you’re looking for something to give you the creeps this Halloween, consider a visit to one of these cities.
 Just don’t say that we didn’t warn you…

 Looking for a scary good holiday?
 We'd recommend a visit to Cornwall, that's for sure!
 It's not all piskies, ghost stories and haunted jails - there's plenty to enjoy during a getaway to our beloved county.
-Take a look at our range of cottages, hotels, holiday parks and B&Bs to find your perfect accommodation.
+Take a look at our range of cottages to find your perfect accommodation.